Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: Previous geometric observations

-Consider an (oriented) edge $p\rightarrow q$ of $T_\ell$; the point $p$ is closer to $B_\ell$ than $q$ is; it may be that $p=B_\ell$.
-Its \emph{forward prolongation} is the segment obtained by extending the directed segment $p\rightarrow q$ until it reaches the boundary of the terrain.
-(The interior of the segment $pq$ is not part of the prolongation.)
+Consider an (oriented) edge $p\rightarrow q$ of $T_\ell$; the point $p$ is closer to $B_\ell$ than $q$ is.
+It may be that $p=B_\ell$.
+The \emph{forward prolongation} of $p\rightarrow q$ is the segment obtained by extending the directed segment $p\rightarrow q$ inside the terrain until it reaches the boundary of the terrain.
+The interior of the segment $pq$ is not part of the prolongation.
+The forward prolongation may be empty.
+However, if the forward prolongation of $p\rightarrow q$ is non-empty, then $q$ is a reflex vertex and the line supporting $p\rightarrow q$ is tangent to the boundary of the polygon at $q$.
 Each point on the forward prolongation is further from $B_\ell$ than $q$ is.
-The \emph{backward prolongation} of $p\rightarrow q$ is the extension of $p\rightarrow q$ from $p$ in the direction $q\rightarrow p$ until it reaches the boundary of the terrain.
-The forward prolongation is empty if $q$ is a convex vertex, and the backwards extension is empty if $p=B_\ell$.
+Let $L$ be the set of non-zero-length forward prolongations of segments $p\rightarrow q$ of $T_\ell$.
+See Figure~\ref{fig:segment_2}.
+The \emph{backward prolongation} of an edge $p\rightarrow q$ of $T_\ell$ is the extension of $p\rightarrow q$ from $p$ in the direction $q\rightarrow p$ until it reaches the boundary of the terrain.
+The backward prolongation of $p\rightarrow q$ is empty if and only if $p=B_\ell$.

-Let $L$ be the set of non-zero-length forward prolongations of segments in $T_\ell$.
-See Figure~\ref{fig:segment_1}.
-A similar construction is done to obtain a shortest-path tree $T_r$ from the right endpoint $B_r$ of the base of the terrain, the prolongations of its edges, and the set $R$ of forward prolongations for the edges of $T_r$.
+A similar construction is done to obtain a shortest-path tree $T_r$ from the right endpoint $B_r$ of the base of the terrain, the prolongations of its edges, and the set $R$ of non-empty forward prolongations for the edges of $T_r$.
+See Figure~\ref{fig:segment_3}.
+Similarly, we use $E(T_r)$ to denote the set of edges of $T_r$, which may be treated as a set of oriented segments.

 Using that the terrain is an $x$-monotone polygon and the lower boundary is a single segment, one obtains the following properties.